ratschlab/spladder/docs/source/spladder_cohort.rst

                        -a annotation.gtf \
                        -b S${i}.bam \
                        --merge-strat single \
-                       --no-extract-ase
+                       --no-extract-ase \
+                       --no-quantify-graph
     done

 This will create an individual splicing graph in ``spladder_out/spladder`` for each sample.
-Please note that we added the ``--no-extract-ase`` option here.
-This is to prevent SplAdder from automatically proceeding as is done by default in the smaller cohort analyses.
+Please note that we added the ``--no-extract-ase`` and ``--no-quantify-graph`` options here.
+This is to prevent SplAdder from quantifying the per-sample graphs and from automatically proceeding as is done by default in the smaller cohort analyses.
 With this option present, we gain a more fine-grained controlled over the graph building process.
 This option will also be present in the subsequent steps.

 2. Merged graph
 ^^^^^^^^^^^^^^^